Why is Creativity Important for Innovation and Growth

 In today's world, we're all under a lot of pressure.
 We're all dealing with a lot of demands, and the thing that energizes us and keeps us going strong is creativity.
 Creativity has this amazing power to give you renewed enthusiasm and energy—even in the most difficult circumstances.
 It works on two different levels.
 One is purely the fact that it’s a competitive tool that can help you succeed; the other is that it's going to energize you.
 It's going to make you feel better.
 It's going to make you feel like you want to push forward even when times are tough.

-Creativity links the head and heart
+Creativity is important because it links the head and heart

 Jenn Maer